theredfish/docker-pdflatex/README.md

 ```

 - The container is run in detached mode with interactive tty
-- The shared folder is a non-existing / empty folder
 - The container is named pdflatex

 # Generate your PDF from your tex sources